Soil, the Diverse Factory of Life

-Amongst scholars, there is a general consensus that a decline in biodiversity leads to a decrease in ecosystem functioning (2).
-To give a better description, “ecosystem services” are the set of ecosystem functions that are useful to humans.
 These services make the planet habitable by supplying and purifying the air we breathe and the water we drink.
-Water, carbon, nitrogen, phosphorus, and sulfur are the major global biogeochemical cycles.
+The primary global biogeochemical cycles are water, carbon, nitrogen, phosphorus, and sulfur.
 Disruptions of these cycles can lead to floods, droughts, climate change, pollution, acid rain, and many other environmental problems” (3).

-Technologies that help uncover these interactions, for instance, DNA Sequencing, and Biocomputing, aid in improving yield by measuring the microbial biodiversity and the corresponding biological activity of soils.
+Technologies that help uncover these interactions, for instance, DNA Sequencing and Biocomputing, aid in improving yield by measuring the microbial biodiversity and the corresponding biological activity of soils.
 They do so by charting the full extent of soil microbial diversity and building a more comprehensive understanding of soil microbiome interactions.
-These technological solutions allow individuals involved in this sector such as farmers, Ag manufacturers, researchers, or agronomists to craft precise solutions for the farming land, as one solution is not always effective for different soils and crops.
+These technological solutions allow individuals involved in this industry, such as farmers, ag input manufacturers, researchers, or agronomists, to craft precise solutions for farming land and building soil health.

 (1) IUCN, International Union for Conservation of Nature: